For the 2018-19 academic year, CMU registered 87 undergraduate and 18 graduate International students from 31 different countries.

 International students beginning their studies at CMU in September or in January are required to have pay amount of approximately two semesters of tuition and room & board ($16,000 CAD) on deposit with CMU by August 1 for a September term start and by November 1 for a January term start.
 This policy applies to all students not from the USA or Canada.

 CMU has partnered with Flywire (a money transfer service) to help international students make easier payments for tuition and room & board.
 Payment can be made directly from your home country to your student account.

 For further information and CMU's payment policy, please visit the Tuition & Fees webpage.

-Beyond qualifying for the Undergraduate International Bursary all International students can apply for specialized awards and scholarships.
+New international students are not eligible for academic entrance scholarships.
+However, international students can apply for specialized awards and scholarships.
 Please consult our Scholarships & Awards webpage for more information.
 The deadline for these applications is February 28.

 Funding is also available through CMU Bursaries (based on financial need after a student is enrolled at CMU).
 You need to apply for those bursaries once you have been accepted to CMU.
-The deadline for the Bursary application is July 15.
-Bursary Applications are requested from the Financial Aid Coordinator.
+The deadline for the Bursary application is July 10.
+Bursary Applications are requested from the Financial & Student Services Coordinator.

 Church Matching grants are available to all CMU students.
 For international students, CMU will match any funds provided by a local church up to $1,000.